ntamas/gfam/doc/source/pipeline.rst

    considers all the data sources.

-4. The maximum overlap allowed between two domains of the same source (excluding complete insertions which are always accepted) is 20 amino acids.
+4. The maximum overlap allowed between two domains of the same source (excluding complete insertions which are always accepted) is 30 amino acids.
+This was based on the distribution of domain overlap lengths for the different resources.

 The stages and the E-value thresholds are configurable in the :ref:`configuration file <config-file>`.

+.. [#1] Lima T, Auchincloss AH, Coudert E, Keller G, Michoud K, Rivoire C,
+        Bulliard V, de Castro E, Lachaize C, Baratin D, Phan I, Bougueleret L and Bairoch A. HAMAP: a database of completely sequenced microbial proteome sets and manually curated microbial protein families in UniProtKB/Swiss-Prot. *Nucl Acids Res* **37**\ (Database):D471-D478,
+        2009.

+.. [#2] Scordis P, Flower DR and Attwood TK.
+FingerPRINTScan: intelligent
+        searching of the PRITNS motif database. *Bioinformatics* **15**\ (10):799-806, 1999.

 .. _pipeline-step-unassigned:

 Step 3 -- Finding unassigned sequence fragments
 -----------------------------------------------

 This step begins the exploration for novel, previously uncharacterised domains among the sequence fragments left uncovered by the preliminary assignment that we calculated in :ref:`step 2 <pipeline-step-preliminary>`.
+We improvised on the method described by Haas *et al* [#3]_ to identify novel domains.
 The step iterates over each sequence and extract the fragments that are not covered by any of the domains in the preliminary domain assignment.
 Sequences or fragments that are too short are thrown away, the remaining fragments are written in FASTA format into an intermediary file.
 The sequence and fragment length thresholds are configurable.
 For the analysis of *A.thaliana* and *A.lyrata* sequences, the minimum fragment length is set to 75 amino acids.

+.. [#3] Haas BJ, Wortman JR, Ronning CM, Hannick LI, Smith RK Jr, Maiti R,
+        Chan AP, Yu C, Farzad M, Wu D, White O, Town CD.
+Complete reannotation of the *Arabidopsis* genome: methods, tools, protocols and the final release. *BMC Biol* **3**:7, 2005.

 .. _pipeline-step-blast: